abstract road

 The State Dropped the DUI.

-The defendant was stopped for driving the wrong way and having no headlight.
-The officer observed an odor of alcohol, a blank stare, and watery eyes.
-She also had constricted pupils and slurred speech.
-She then performed poorly on various field sobriety tests and was arrested for DUI.
-She later blew a .117 and a .115 in the breath machine.
+The defendant was found passed out in her car.
+When officers got her to wake up, they noticed an odor of alcohol, an odor of burnt marijuana, and bloodshot eyes.
+She then performed roadside tests and was arrested for DUI.
+She later blew a .162 and a .153 in the breath machine.

 The State Dropped the DUI.